-- 1) Location of existing potable water supply indicating "connect to only with an approved and certified backflow device"

-- 2) Swab launch points

-- 3) Sample points

-- 4) Turbidity sample locations

-- 5) All watermains, mainline valves, hydrants and secondary valves

-- 6) All water services

-- 7) De-chlorination points and discharge locations

-- 8) Flow requirements indicating existing water distribution system static pressure at by pass location and achievable flushing velocity

-- 9) Location and size of the by-pass
+- 1) Location of existing potable water supply indicating "connect to only with an approved and certified backflow device" - 2) Swab launch points - 3) Sample points - 4) Turbidity sample locations - 5) All watermains, mainline valves, hydrants and secondary valves - 6) All water services - 7) De-chlorination points and discharge locations - 8) Flow requirements indicating existing water distribution system static pressure at by pass location and achievable flushing velocities including all discharge points. - 9) Location and size of the by-pass - 10) All fire hydrants within the development and immediately bounding outside the development on the existing distribution system denoting flow hydrants and residual hydrants for the purposes of flow testing

-Where the scope of the work requires the watermain to be tested in phases this shall be indicated on the Sample Point drawings.
+Where the scope of the work requires the watermain to be tested in phases this shall be indicated on the Sample Point drawing.